phwl/elec3608-lab/labs/lab8-mm/README.md

 ## Week 2

-* (90%) Install openblas using

-    ```bash
-    $ sudo apt-get install libopenblas-base libopenblas-dev # use "elec3608" as the password
-    ```

-    Compare the performance of your blocked version with that linked to the OpenBLAS library by typing
+* (90%) Compare the performance of your blocked version with that linked to the OpenBLAS library by typing

     ```bash
     $ make mm-blas